 The Top Ten Health Benefits of Oranges

-- Boosts Immune System: Citrus fruits are also a great way to keep you health in the present.
-That’s because they are filled with Vitamin C, which you need to produce the white blood cells that destroy viruses, bacteria and other foreign invaders.
+- Boosts Immune System: Citrus fruits are also a great way to keep you healthy in the present.
+That’s because they are filled with Vitamin C, which you need to produce the white blood cells that destroy viruses, bacteria, and other foreign invaders.
 Oranges also contain vitamin A, folate and copper, nutrients that assist Vitamin C in keeping your immune system in tip-top shape.

 - Promotes Heart Health: Potassium, an electrolyte mineral, is responsible for helping the heart function well.
-Potassium is involved in every heart beat, as it helps the heart squeeze and send blood through the body.
+Potassium is involved in every heartbeat, as it helps the heart squeeze and sends blood through the body.